Master of Science in Petroleum and Natural Gas Engineering

 - Graduates may pursue higher education to participate in academia and evolve in research.

 Course Plan for M.Sc. in PGED and Course Descriptions

 Admission for Master Program

-• It is possible to accept students holding Bachelor of Science degree in other engineering branches.
-In this case, the department may require additional courses which applicants must take and pass their exams with a minimum grade of "Very Good".
+- It is possible to accept students holding Bachelor of Science degrees in (Chemical, Electrical, and Mechanical) Engineering, Geophysics and Petroleum Geology branches.
+In this case, the department may require additional complementary courses which applicants must take and pass their exams with a minimum grade of "Very Good".

 - Students will be enrolled on a full-time basis.
 Exceptions may be made for part-time upon the recommendation of the Department Council and with approval of the College Council and the College of Graduate Studies Council.